The Benefits of Electric Forklifts

 - Batteries: Much like electric-powered automobiles, the batteries for electric forklifts are designed for long-lasting performance.
 Over the lifetime of a typical electric forklift battery, a powered industrial truck will save hundreds of gallons of gasoline.
 Sure, batteries will eventually wear out.
 But with battery technology always advancing, electric forklifts will use less physical batteries, which will reduce landfill and bypass all the typical gas and combustion engine considerations that come with regular lifts.
 For more information about electric forklift batteries and safety standards, please see the OSHA Battery Charging and Changing Procedures.
 Battery life is one of the biggest advantages of electric forklift trucks but that’s not the only one!

-- Energy security: The U.S. still imports millions of gallons of oil on a daily basis.
+- Energy security: Energy efficiency and security is perhaps the most underrates of all the advantages of electric forklift trucks.
+The U.S. still imports millions of gallons of oil on a daily basis.
 Slowly and surely, electric forklifts (along with electric cars) are helping reduce the need for the U.S. to rely so much on foreign imports.
 As gasoline forklifts become less prevalent in the construction, distribution, and warehousing sectors, electric forklifts are helping to fill the void with reliable, safe, and efficient transportation – all with a better overall economic benefit.

 If you need forklift training (either electric or standard ICE powered), Certifyme.net offers a complete, OSHA-compliant course for your specific requirements.
 With proper training, your forklift operators will avoid common mistakes that cause serious injuries.
 Plus, your company will avoid hefty fines and penalties from a surprise OSHA visit to your facility.
 It doesn’t matter if your forklift fleet consists of gas-powered or electric forklifts – OSHA can still audit your operation any time they see fit.

 With the benefits of electric forklifts becoming clearer every day, it makes sense to implement an OSHA-compliant safety plan.
 Fortunately, Certifyme.net has a great selection of forklift safety courses (for both gas and electric powered lifts) that meet and exceed the latest OSHA safety standards.
 With Certifyme.net, you’ll enjoy OSHA expertise, exceptional customer support and even free lifetime electric forklift training renewals!